-- 1. On the microscope, slide open the two front incubation chamber doors as well as the two top covers surrounding the transmitted light arm. - 2.
-Gently tilt the transmitted light arm to the rear until it stops. - 3.
-There are two sample holders available for this system.
+- 1. On the microscope, gently tilt the transmitted light arm to the rear until it stops. - 2.
+There are three sample holders available for this system.
 The slide holder is typically installed.
-If you need the well plate holder, please alert Core staff when booking the instrument.
+If you need the well plate holder or the incubation holder, please alert Core staff when booking the instrument.
 Do not push too hard on either sample holder due to their delicate nature. - a.
 If you are using slides, place the slide coverglass face down in the center of the slide holder.
 Move the slide clips over the slide to secure it in place. - b.
 If you are using well plates, gently slide the well plate into the holder.
-There is a rubber plug along the top edge that will hold your plate securely in place. - 4.
-Gently tilt the transmitted light arm back into place over the stage and center your specimen using the XY controls over the objective lens.
-Close all doors to the incubation chamber.
+There is a rubber plug along the top edge that will hold your plate securely in place. - Gently tilt the transmitted light arm back into place over the stage.
+Center your specimen using the XY controls over the objective lens.